Facebook X (Twitter) Instagram

 AMD CrossFire ✓

 The I/O panel should not have eight 10Gbps USB ports.
 Instead, why are ASUS competitors (particularly MSI MEG, Gigabyte, and ASRock) swapping some of their USB 3.x ports with 5Gbps hubs, given that all the ports included in the X570 system are capable of that bandwidth?
-Who’d trade one of its rival’s 3 M.2 slots in place of four SATA ports?
-ASUS ROG Strix X570-E Gaming is the best choice for you if that’s what you are looking for.
+Who’d trade one of its rival’s 3 M.2 slots instead of four SATA ports?
+ASUS ROG Strix X570-E Gaming is the best choice if that’s what you want.

-Motherboard designers tend to go with the safest bets when it comes to selecting components: Because of AMD’s announcement that its current framework could well endorse one NVMe M.2 drive from the Chipset, as well as up to 16 fast connections from the X570 PCH, that was pretty clear that so many vendors would use 12 of those PCH lanes to implement a 2nd and 3rd M.2 interface, as well as an extra PCIe x4 port.
-After then, it was up to the manufacturers to decide if the remaining four connections would be used for SATA, USB3, or even more PCIe.
-As a result, one interface is disabled so that others can be used.
-On the other hand, Asus’ ROG Strix X570-E Gaming takes a different approach, with just two M.2 sockets overall.
+Motherboard designers tend to go with the safest bets when it comes to selecting components.
+Because of AMD’s announcement that its current framework could endorse one NVMe M.2 drive from the Chipset, as well as up to 16 fast connections from the X570 PCH, that was pretty clear that many vendors would use 12 PCH lanes to implement a 2nd and 3rd M.2 interface and an extra PCIe x4 port.
+After that, it was up to the manufacturers to decide if the remaining four connections would be used for SATA, USB3, or even more PCIe.
+As a result, one interface goes disabled in order to operate others.
+Though ROG Strix X570-E takes a different approach with just two M.2 sockets overall.

 ASUS ROG Strix X570-E Gaming

 Other versions have reduced the number of SATA connectors to four to make PCIe channels.
 However, the Strix X570-E Gaming offers eight.
-To make matters worse, while the second x1 PCIe slot is in use, the third x16-length slot is reduced to x2 mode, which means you’re left with only two lanes.
-With its placement, the secondary x1 socket on a gaming motherboard may not be used by many people; however, that leads people to ask why it’s there in the first place.
+To make matters worse, while the second x1 PCIe slot is in use, the third x16-length slot is reduced to x2 mode which means you’re left with only two lanes.
+With its placement, it will not be convenient to use for many users; even that leads people to ask why it’s there in the first place.

 Asus ROG Strix X 570-E Gaming Motherboard

 With eight USB3 Gen2 connections on the I/O interface, ASUS intends to take things in stride.
 Assuming that the USB3 terminals on the system are Gen2 compatible, Gen1 ports serve no purpose anymore.
-However, numerous Asus rivals have decided to reduce their I/O nonetheless.
-However, we wanted to see a couple of USB 2.0 connectors to attach the external mouse and keyboard.
+However, many Asus rivals have decided to reduce their I/O. We wanted to see a couple of USB 2.0 connectors to attach the external mouse and keyboard.

-The 8+4-pin ATX links for powering the Processor can be found beginning at the top-left corner of the main PCB and making our way around.
+The 8+4-pin ATX links to power up the CPU are at the top-left corner of the main PCB.
 There is no need for a second 4-pin connector for excessive overclocking purposes.
 Three CPU and AIO cooling fan headers and the first of three RGB color headers round off the top of the board.

 ASUS Best Motherboard for AMD Ryzen CPUs